SamriddhaPathak/Advanced-Face-Detection/README.md

 ## 🌟 Overview

-The **Advanced Face Detection System** is an enterprise-grade, modular face detection solution designed for production environments.
+The **Advanced Face Detection System** is an, modular face detection solution designed for production environments.
 Built with Python and OpenCV, it combines multiple state-of-the-art detection algorithms to provide reliable, high-performance face detection capabilities.

 ### 🎯 Target Use Cases